 Amazon Prime Day 2022: Dozens of the best deals you can shop right now

+Amazon Prime Day 2022 is here, and that means there are great deals on Amazon right now on products you probably shop all the time.
+Some of these offers are Prime Day deals -- savings only available to Amazon Prime members.
+Other deals are for all Amazon users to enjoy.

-Amazon Prime Day is here, bringing a number of great Amazon Prime Day deals on all your favorite products that you can shop right now.
-These deals at Amazon include discounted prices LG OLED TVs, Apple Watches, the best toys and more.
-There are even a few Amazon offers that will give you free money, if you take advantage of them right now.
+Below, we've highlighted deals you can get right now on Amazon on LG OLED TVs, Apple Watches, the best toys and more.
+There are even a few Amazon offers that will give you free money!

 Finding a deal on something you want can feel overwhelming, so we've made it easier.
 Check out these hand-selected, categorized deals you can find during the Prime Day 2022 sale.